BaconStrps/GROMACS-File-IO/README.md

 # GROMACS-File-IO
 A GROMACS file IO library intended for quick, reliable, and safe reading of GROMACS files directly.

 Currently only .gro files are supported but I will be updating this with new additions for each file.

+To use: Run genlib.sh (assumes you have GCC installed), then link the outputted libgfile.a file with whatever you are compiling.
+Be sure to include all header files inside of your source directoy and include gfile.h inside of your source.

 ## Gro
 The Gro class must be constructed with the filename when declared with a string literal/c string.